 A Snicker of Magic is a wonderful example of magical realism.
 Felicity Juniper Pickle has the ability to see words as they float above the heads of others.
 She lives in Midnight Gulch, a town with a reputation for magic, but has somehow lost it.
 Felicity believes the magic disappeared as the result of a curse and she is determined to figure out how to break the curse and restore the magic.

-Even my 11 year old son loved listening to this on audiobook.
-Annabelle doll finds a diary belonging long lost Aunt Sarah and decides to investigate.
+Even my 11-year-old son loved listening to this on audiobook.
+Annabelle doll finds a diary belonging to long lost Aunt Sarah and decides to investigate.
 Meanwhile, her 100 year old doll family learn to live with the new, modern FunCraft doll family.

-In her Mexican-American family Leo Logroño has five older sisters.
+In her Mexican-American family, Leo Logroño has five older sisters.
 Convinced they are leaving her out of something important while they tend to the family bakery in their small Texan town, Leo investigates.
-She discovers a book, Recetas de amor, azúcar, y magia and that her sisters use magic in their baked good!
+She discovers a book, Recetas de amor, azúcar, y magia and that her sisters use magic in their baked goods!
 Against her sister's advice, Leo decides it is time that she learn magic, too, but things don't go exactly as she hopes!
-A delightful fun read for kids who would like a fantasy book set in a real location.

 The Protectorate has always sacrificed a baby to keep the witch in the forest at bay.
 Little do they know the witch has been saving the babies all these years.
 One year the witch decides to raise the baby herself, and inadvertently fills her with a fierce and strong magic.
 As the girl grows older and comes into her magic, a man in the Protectorate vows to find and vanquish the witch, revealing the truth about both the Protectorate and the witch.

-This is a wonderfully funny and quirky book and in addition to the serious themes of grief and loss, you can converse with your 9 year old (and up!) about the literary devices of metaphor and absurdity.
+This is a wonderfully funny and quirky book and in addition to the serious themes of grief and loss, you can use it to converse with your reader about the literary devices of metaphor and absurdity.
 After a trip to NASA, a black hole follows Stella Rodriguez home.
 Stella names her new pet, "Larry," short for Singularity.
 Larry swallows up everything it touches, which turns out to be a great way for Stella to get rid of unwanted items, especially the ones that remind her of her grief at losing her father.
 However, when Stella, her brother and new puppy get sucked into the black hole, in order to get out she must find a way to keep her own grief from consuming her.
 Yes, the topic is serious, but the writing is so delightful the book is an excellent vehicle to discuss a weighty subject.

 The Savvy series is about the magical Beaumont family.
 Mibs is about to turn thirteen, the age when each child finds out what his or her magic, or "savvy", will be.
 Her brothers can control natural elements, her mother can do everything perfectly and Mibs is anxious to find out what her special quality is.
 Right before her 13th birthday party, her father has an accident and Mibs is convinced that her power will heal him.
 She runs away with her siblings and friends to try and reach him.
-A magical coming of age story; a wonderful book for kids who love Harry Potter.
+A magical coming of age story.